Even if your channel has low viewership, Twitch is often suspending accounts of people who look like they are younger than the minimum age.

 Can Kids Stream On Twitch With a Parent’s Permission?

 No, users under the age of 13 are not allowed to stream on the platform under any circumstance.
-It is quite common that streamers let their kids or relatives fill in for them for content but this is actually a clear violation of Twitch TOS and a bannable offense.
+It is quite common that streamers to let their kids or relatives fill in on their live streams but this is actually a clear violation of Twitch TOS and a bannable offense for both gaming and non-gaming channels.

 Why Children Can’t Stream on Twitch